Around the galaxy in eighty seconds.

 As these provide both a relatively realistic form of Casual Interstellar Travel

-the concept of Space Is an Ocean
+the idea that Space Is an Ocean

 enough to permit choke point naval battles, Portal Networks are common throughout all but the hardest

-varieties of Speculative Fiction
+varieties of Science Fiction

 , which disallow faster-than-light travel altogether.
 They are a convenient means of providing simplified game mechanics, and so are common in both video and tabletop games.
 In addition they allow writers to avoid making embarrassing scaling errors